BasitKhan03/Food-Bridge/README.md

 * Browse available food listings or upload their own.
 * Communicate with other users to arrange food pickups or deliveries.
 * Complete daily goals to level up.

+## Contributing
+We welcome contributions from the community.
+If you'd like to contribute to Food-Bridge, please fork the repository and submit a pull request with your changes.

+## Support
+For any questions or issues, please open an issue on GitHub.